ARandomAstronaut/INDOT_Bridge_Fire_Project/README.md

-% thisi  a read me for INDOT Fire Porject at Bowen
+% This is the readme file for INDOT Fire Project at Bowen Civil Engineering Lab sd